 The Canadian Federal government will determine your ability to travel to Canada and all rules regarding attaining a study permit.
 You may wish to contact Brock University International for the latest news on travel and study permits.
 Students who are scheduled to begin their undergraduate or ESL studies can either begin their studies online from their home country or defer their offer to a later intake, if they have not yet begun studies.

 If you would like to defer your start date to a later intake, please email email@example.com to make your request for review and a decision.
 Please email from the email address you provided on your application and include your student ID and full name as it appears on your offer letter in the Subject Line.

 Brock continues to monitor education systems and formal examination boards and we want to reassure our students around the world that we will continue to offer as much flexibility as possible in recognizing the results and credentials available to us.
-If your examination board, including but not limited to CBSE, IB, A-Levels have cancelled exams for 2021, we will accept any adapted grading practices formally implemented by those boards to recognize your studies.
+If your examination board, including but not limited to CBSE, IB, A-Levels cancel exams in 2022, we will accept any adapted grading practices formally implemented by those boards to recognize your studies.
 Brock will also honour any grades submitted by your school board or province which they officially deem as final.
 We understand this is a deeply challenging time and will work with students to identify pathways to Brock using these alternate grading methods.
 Please continue to check with your school and examination body’s website regularly for updates.
 Here are some helpful links: